Windows OS Hub

 Exporting Active Directory user information to the Excel worksheet using Powershell

-Let’s consider another example of making a report using PowerShell and Excel.
-Suppose, you want to make an Excel report about Print Spooler service state on all domain servers.
+Let’s look at another example of building a report using PowerShell and Excel.
+For example, you need an Excel report on the status of the Print Spooler service on all domain servers.

 # Create an Excel object